 Ideal for close-quarters engagements and getting out of tight situations, Double Time would best suit an SMG class.
 If you prefer to dive into Verdansk gung-ho, then the ability to use your Tactical Sprint for twice as long is invaluable.

-Also, if you’re looking to sneak up on players who are dominating the high ground, then boosting the speed at which you can move almost silently (crouch walking) is handy too.
+Also, looking to sneak up on players who are dominating the high ground?
+Boosting the speed at which you can move almost silently (crouch walking) is handy, too.

 3. Perk 1: Quick Fix